NovanHsiu/ITSQR-Spark/README.md

  * ITSQR package in Hadoop MapReduce implementation (https://github.com/NovanHsiu/ITSQR-Hadoop)

 ## Compiling
-First, decompress our archive into installed directory of Spark.
+First, copy this package into directory of Spark.
 And setup following paths in script *compute-classpath.sh* and *pom.xml*.
 There are five paths of libraries need to setup in *compute-classpath.sh*: MTJ, JLAPACK, JBLAS, JUTIL and HITSQR.

  - MTJ